-Open Space Technology is one way to enable all kinds of people, in any kind of organization, to create inspired meetings and events.
+Open Space Technology is one way to enable all kinds of people, in any organization, to create inspired meetings and events.
 In Open Space meetings, events and organizations, participants create and manage their own agenda of parallel working sessions around a central theme of strategic importance.

 How does it work?